 This MD&A contains "forward-looking statements" within the meaning of Canadian securities legislation.
-These include, without limitation, statements with respect to: the Company's outlook, the strategic plans, timing and expectations for the Company's exploration drilling programs of the Las Chispas property, including construction of the Area 51 decline, mineralization estimates and grades for drill intercepts, permitting for various work, and optimizing and updating the Company's resource model and preparing a feasibility study; information with respect to high grade areas and size of veins projected from underground sampling results and drilling results; the accessibility of future mining at the Las Chispas property; intended use of available funds; and expectations regarding the Company's ability to manage capital resources and meet working capital requirements.
+These include, without limitation, statements with respect to: the Company's outlook; strategic plans; the timing and expectations for the Company's exploration drilling programs of the Las Chispas property, including the construction of underground workings and vein drifting; stockpiling of mineralized material and grades, mineralization estimates and grades for drill intercepts; permitting for various work; optimizing and updating the Company's resource model and preparing a feasibility study; information with respect to high grade areas and size of veins projected from underground sampling results and drilling results; the accessibility of future mining at the Las Chispas property; intended use of available funds; and expectations regarding the Company's ability to manage capital resources and meet working capital requirements.